HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to lean it’s better to say “ my type of women.
+I am happy to lean it’s better to say “ a long line of cars.”

 ★★★★★